thomasnield/oreilly_intro_to_mathematical_optimization/outline.md

 ## 2) Metaheuristics (30 minutes)
 - Simulated Annealing with the Traveling Salesman Problem explained
-- Doing a linear regression with local search
+- Linear regression with local search
-- Doing a linear regression with two objectives
+- Linear quantile regression with local search
 - Other metaheuristics algorithms
 - EXERCISE: Multiple choice, Which hyperparameters need to be fixed?
     - Too greedy temperature schedule